jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 </configuration>
 ```

-## Auto-configuration for VMware GemFire, Take One
+## Auto-configuration for [vmware-gemfire-name], Take One

 "*With great power comes great responsibility.*" - Uncle Ben

 While it is not apparent (yet), there is a lot of hidden, intrinsic
-power provided by Spring Boot Data Geode (SBDG) in this example.
+power provided by [spring-boot-gemfire-name]  in this example.

 ### Cache instance

-First, in order to put anything into VMware GemFire you need a cache
+First, in order to put anything into [vmware-gemfire-name] you need a cache
 instance.
 A cache instance is also required to create `Regions` which
 ultimately store the application’s data (state).
 Again, a `Region` is
 just a Key/Value data structure, like `java.util.Map`, mapping a Key to